-Resonant Circuit

 The already developed resonant circuit consists of a matching circuit (Figure 4) and the SHT.
 The SHT is schematically presented as the resistance RS in parallel to the capacitance CS, as can be seen in the simple circuit model in Figure 2.
 For the matching circuit, the surface mounted inductor Murata 1.2 μH and the varactor MACOM MA46H070-1056 were used.
 The Varactor – a voltage tunable capacitor - was used in order to be able to always achieve a good matching condition despite the change of the SHT resistance Rs [13], as explained in “What is reflectometry” section of the “State of the art” chapter.

 For performing the ohmic reflectometry measurements the RF signal was sent down the coax line (Figure 3, right) towards the QD device.
 The signal which gets reflected from the resonant circuit is sent via the directional coupler to the amplifiers.
 The amplifiers configuration, shown in Figure 3 (right), is used to preserve the signal to noise ratio (SNR).
 After the sample, the very low noise cryogenic amplifier, Weinreb’s CITLF2, is used to amplify both signal and noise by the same amount (around 20 dB), adding a very small amount of itself noise, thus almost equalizing the SNR on its input with the SNR on its output.
 Higher noise level on the output of the CITLF2 amplifier allows the second, noisier amplifier to achieve a SNR on its output approximately the same as the SNR on its input.
 Such an amplifier chain enables non – degrading propagation of the SNR from the sample stage to the higher noise, room temperature electronics.

-Instrumentation setup